The Autoimmune Liver Disease Symposium

 Dr. Andy Mason is a Professor of Medicine and an Alberta Heritage Foundation for Medical Research Senior Scholar.
 He trained at the Liver Unit, Kings College Hospital, in London, England and then moved to Washington University, St. Louis as a Gastroenterology Fellow to train in molecular virology.
 At Ochsner Clinic Foundation, New Orleans he became the Medical Director of Liver Transplantation and an Assistant Professor in the Department of Medicine, Tulane University Medical Center.
 He relocated to the University of Alberta in 2002 and is currently the Director Research for the Division of Gastroenterology and Director of The Applied Genomics Centre.

-been a practicing hepatologist and clinician-scientist since his arrival in Alberta in 1993.
+Dr. Mark Swain has been a practicing hepatologist and clinician-scientist since his arrival in Alberta in 1993.
 He is a leader in the University of Calgary’s Division of Gastroenterology and Hepatology and holding the Cal Wenzel Family Foundation Chair in Hepatology (a research chair) and Head, Translational Research Core, Snyder Institute of Chronic Diseases.
 He is widely published in the areas of liver disease and autoimmunity with more than 110 peer-reviewed articles published to date.